What Is Good Faith Defense?

 The definition of good faith is often applied when a court has to decide if a party intentionally meant to defraud another.
 Just because someone is careless or holds mistaken beliefs doesn't signal ill intent.
 However, any attempts to deceive or defraud others can fall under the definition of bad faith.

 If you need help with a legal matter, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.